chao-tic/chao-tic.github.io/_drafts/tls.markdown

 While some other CPU architectures have dedicated register to hold thread specific context (whatever that means), x86 enjoys no such luxury.
 Infamously only having small number of general purpose registers, x86 requires programmers to be very prudent when it comes to planning register uses.

-Intel introduced FS and GS as user defined segment registers without stipulating what they are for.
-But later with the rise of multithreaded programming, people saw an opportunity in repurposing FS and GS and started to use them as thread register.
+Intel 80386 introduced FS and GS as user defined segment registers without stipulating what they are for.
+However later with the rise of multithreaded programming, people saw an opportunity in repurposing FS and GS and started to use them as thread register.

-Note that this is x86 specific, and we won't go into the details of [memory segmentation](https://en.wikipedia.org/wiki/X86_memory_segmentation), but suffice to say that on x86-64, non-kernel programs make use of FS or GS segment register to store TLS (GS for Windows and macOS, FS for Linux and possibly the other Unix derivatives).
+Note that this is x86 specific, and we won't go into the details of [memory segmentation](https://en.wikipedia.org/wiki/X86_memory_segmentation), but suffice to say that on x86-64, non-kernel programs make use of FS or GS segment register to access per thread context including TLS (GS for Windows and macOS, FS for Linux and possibly the other Unix derivatives).

 Now armed with the knowledge that `%fs` is most likely pointing to some sort of thread specific context, let's try again to decode the instruction `mov %fs:0xfffffffffffffffc,%eax`.
 This `mov` instruction uses segmentation addressing, the large constant `0xfffffffffffffffc` is just -4 in two's complement form. `%fs:0xfffffffffffffffc` just means: